 The goal of counseling is to support students in identifying and managing personal concerns, learn more about themselves and make positive life changes.
 Talking about issues and concerns in a safe and confidential environment can enable students to become more successful in college and life.
 Benefits of counseling include relief from distressing symptoms; improved emotional health; the acquisition of new approaches to problem solving and decision making; more satisfying interpersonal relationships; and increased insight and understanding of thoughts, feelings and behaviors.

-The Personal Counselors Office is staffed by licensed mental health professionals.
-We are open to all currently enrolled Skyline College students and is free of charge.
+Personal Counseling Services is staffed by licensed mental health professionals.
+Services are FREE for currently enrolled Skyline College students.
 Drop-in counselling is available without an appointment Monday through Thursday from 12:00 p.m. - 1:00 p.m.
 Referral information for longer term counseling is also provided.

 The personal counselors do not answer their phones while in session with a student or check messages when they are off campus.
 Please leave a message and a counselor will return your call as soon as possible.